crocodication/html-notes-app/readme.md

   <img src="./screenshots/5.jpg">
 </p>

 - Your web-app and API is now live, congrats!!!
+You can edit the codebase by yourself.

 - Click ```Open app``` button on the right top to view the web-app